Backseat Mafia

 0

-Tonight, that strange old-world majesty suits The Waterboys perfectly.
+Tonight however, that strange old-world majesty suits The Waterboys perfectly.
 More than a decade since their last Australian tour, the band return carrying forty years of mythology, reinvention and what was once called “The Big Music.”

-The current Waterboys lineup moves with the confidence of musicians who understand exactly how elastic this catalogue can be.
+The current Waterboys lineup moves with the confidence of musicians who understand exactly how elastic their catalogue can be.
 Double keyboards from Brother Paul and James Hallawell give the songs an enormous sweep, while Aongus Ralston and Eamon Ferris lock the rhythm section into something muscular without ever losing the looseness that keeps The Waterboys from sounding overly polished.
 The band open the set with the new single Don’t Even Have To Say His Name, with Scott spitting lines like “Who put the dogwhistle back in style? / Who makes every white supremacist smile?”
 The target hardly needs identifying, a reminder that Scott has never seemed particularly interested in staying politically quiet.
 Scott himself prowls the stage like someone still fascinated by where these songs might end up next.
 His interplay with Brother Paul is funny as they both ham it up.
-Brother Paul, whose childhood favourite band was KISS gives us a full on organ solo in honour of that band.
+Brother Paul, whose childhood favourite band was KISS, at one stage gives us a full-on organ solo in honour of that band.
 He also plays a portable keyboard, punching out AC/DC chords like Angus Young has temporarily joined a prog-folk revival band.
 Mike Scott calls it “that white thing.”

 The band recently released the sprawling album Life, Death And Dennis Hopper which was inspired by a photograph Scott discovered of Hopper and his abandoned photography archive, it could easily have collapsed under the weight of its own ambition.
 Instead, the songs feel alive and exploratory tonight.
 You can hear echoes of the collaborators who helped shape the album — Bruce Springsteen, Fiona Apple, Steve Earle — but it still unmistakably belongs to Scott’s peculiar orbit.